Why Choose Crutchfield?

 How it works

-in-wall model.
+You'll need to purchase two stereo audio baluns to set up a fully functioning system.
+You can use two C5-A2s, or pair one with an in-wall model.
 Connect the first one to a CD player, satellite radio, or other stereo audio source in your main listening room, and plug it into a nearby CAT-5 outlet.
 Next, connect your second C5-A2 to a CAT-5 outlet in your remote listening area.
 Then hook it up to a table radio or powered home audio system via its stereo audio jacks.
 The compact C5-A2 doesn't require AC power, and it's wall-mountable for flexible placement.